Olympic kite surfer Bruno Lobo rescues drowning woman at sea

 “I am very happy that there was a happy end and she is fine!
 For sure if she stayed (longer) in the water she wouldn’t be,” he added.

-The athlete, who competed at this year’s Paris Olympics, also told CNN Sport that he had been in touch with the woman to ensure she is well.
+The athlete, who competed at last year’s Paris Olympics, also told CNN Sport that he had been in touch with the woman to ensure she is well.

 He used his Instagram post to issue a warning about “the danger of the sea, rivers and any place you don’t know as the current in some places tends to be very strong!”